dragonlzm/EZAD/README.md

-## Introduction
+# Efficient Feature Distillation for Zero-shot Annotation Object Detection (EZAD)
-This codebase hosts the project of Efficient Feature Distillation for Zero-shot Detection (EZSD), as presented in our paper:
+This codebase hosts the project of Efficient Feature Distillation for Zero-shot Annotation Object Detection (EZAD), as presented in our paper:

-    Efficient Feature Distillation for Zero-shot Detection;
+    Efficient Feature Distillation for Zero-shot Annotation Object Detection;
     Zhuoming Liu, Xuefeng Hu, Ram Nevatia;
-    arXiv preprint arXiv:2303.12145
+    The IEEE/CVF Winter Conference on Applications of Computer Vision (WACV), 2024. arXiv preprint arXiv:2303.12145

 The full paper is available at: [https://arxiv.org/abs/2303.12145](https://arxiv.org/abs/2303.12145).